ABOUT THE SET

-Download the flyer about our MIT Edgerton Center Protein sets.
+Download the flyer about the MIT Edgerton Center Protein sets.

 The set contains:

-This video shows student and teacher workshops using our LEGO prototype sets: DNA/RNA, Protein, and tRNA.
+Click here to watch a video showing student and teacher workshops using our LEGO prototype sets: DNA/RNA, Protein, and tRNA.

-MIT Edgerton Center Protein Teacher Guide coming soon!
+MIT Edgerton Center Protein Teacher Guides and Videos coming soon!

 For additional resources, visit our LEGO prototype sets webpage.